pycom/pycom-documentation/content/tutorials/networks/lte/_index.md

 When you add `debug=True` to the initialization, e.g. `lte = LTE(debug=True)` then the AT commands sent to the modem and the responses will be printed to the REPL.
 This can help with diagnosing problems with the LTE module.

+### First attach can be slow

+The first time when the modem tries to attach to the network the scan process can take a long time.
+This is especially true with NB-IoT.
+Also it makes a very big difference whether the band to be used is specified with the `attach()` command with the `band` or `bands` parameters.
+In the worst cases, if many or large bands need to be scanned, this might take in the order of half an hour for the first attach.
+If the band is not specified, the modem might fall back to scanning all bands which could take even longer or fail altogether.
+So, it is always advised to specify the band.

+When the first attach succeeds the modem will store the frequency internally.
+Subsequent attach attempts will try the stored frequency first and should attach in seconds.
+Only if that frequency fails, will the modem fall back to scanning.

+After flashing a new firmware or performing a factory reset, the next attach will be a "first" .
+Changing operators might imply a "first scan".
+Changes of the geographic location, could in principle also lead to a change of frequency and a "first scan", but this is less likely.

 ### State transitions